Dicedead/cracking-the-hollywood-interview/index.md

 {% include pie.html %}

 We have studied a large dataset of movies and actors to analyze what makes a movie successful in terms of public ratings and box office revenue.
-We mainly analyze the different characteristics that define a movie to come up with a set of criteria that will more likely make a movie successful.
-Additionally, since a high rating may not necessarily imply high revenue, we investigate how to optimize each metric independently.
-With that information, we help you on preparing the challenging Hollywood interview!
+We mainly analyze the different characteristics that define a movie to come up with a set of criteria that make it more likely for a movie to be successful.
+Additionally, since a high rating may not necessarily imply a high revenue, we investigate how to optimize each metric independently.
+With that information, we will help you prepare the challenging Hollywood interview!

-After a brief description of our dataset, we will address the question of what makes a successful movie by analyzing the following four topics:
+After a brief description of our dataset, we will address the question of what makes a movie successful movie by analyzing the following four topics:
 * The country where the movie is produced.
 * The genre of the film.
-* The picture's plot.
+* The plot.
 * The cast of actors.

 Let's dive in!